geco-bern/rpmodel/README.md

 ## Purpose

-`rpmodel` provides an implementation of the P-model (Prentice et al., 2014; Wang et al., 2017; Stocker et al., 2019), which predicts acclimated photosynthetic parameters, assimilation, and dark respiration rates as a function of the environment.
-The main function is `rpmodel()` which returns a list of variables that are mutually consistent within the theory of the P-model (see Theory, below).
+`rpmodel` provides an implementation of the P-model (Prentice et al., 2014; Wang et al., 2017; Stocker et al., 2020) for predicting acclimated photosynthetic parameters, assimilation, and dark respiration rates as a function of the environment.
+The main function is `rpmodel()` which returns a list of variables that are mutually consistent within the theory of the P-model (see [Usage](./articles/usage.html) ).
 Further functions used within `rpmodel()` are also provided through the package.

 ## Usage